AV1 For WebRTC - Part 2

 - With normal screen content, Aurora1 can encode 1080p at 100kbps or lower.
 When intensive screen content motion is present the bitrate rarely exceeds 500kbps.

 - CPU usage is reasonable, and a smooth visual experience is delivered even when using low-end i5 Intel PCs.

 - Aurora1’s Scalable Video Codec (SVC) feature needs just 35% of the bitrate used by OpenH264 or VP9 to deliver the same visual quality.
 Aurora1 SVC can reduce your bandwidth consumption by 65%.

 - By turning off SVC, Aurora1 can achieve a further 10% savings stretching the total bandwidth reduction to a whopping 75% over the OpenH264 SVC mode.

 Comparing WebRTC Compatible Codecs

-To get an accurate picture of how Aurora1 stacks up to x264, OpenH264, libvpx-VP9, and libaom-RT, we compared them using their recommended zerolatency configuration that is single-threaded running on the Snapdragon 845 mobile processor, running a mixed content set of forty 180p videos at a target bitrate range of 50Kbps and 200Kbps.
-Note that full details on the data with metrics and statistics are shown in Figure 1, Figure 2, and Table 1.
+To get an accurate picture of how Aurora1 stacks up to x264, OpenH264, libvpx-VP9, and libaom-RT, we compared them using their recommended zero-latency configuration that is single-threaded running on the Snapdragon 845 mobile processor, running a mixed content set of forty 180p videos at a target bitrate range of 50Kbps and 200Kbps.
+(Full details on the data with metrics and statistics are shown in Figure 1, Figure 2, and Table 1.)

-Aurora1’s speed levels will be renamed since we are rolling out faster speed levels such as medium, fast, faster, veryfast, superfast, to ultrafast, all while maintaining the coding efficiency advantage of AV1 compared to existing H264/AVC, VP8, and VP9 solutions, for WebRTC applications.
+Aurora1’s speed levels will be renamed since we are rolling out faster speed levels such as medium, fast, faster, veryfast, superfast, to ultrafast, while maintaining the coding efficiency advantage of AV1 compared to existing H264/AVC, VP8, and VP9 solutions for WebRTC applications.